 - If you receive a summons for someone else or for someone who no longer lives at your address — Return the summons to the United States Post Office and tell them that the person has relocated.
 They will note that the addressee doesn't receive mail at that address and inform the OJC by returning the summons as undeliverable.

-- If your child is under 18 and receives a summons — Contact the OJC in writing with your child's date of birth so they can be disqualified.
+- If your child won't be 18 years old on the date they have been summoned to appear — Contact the OJC in writing with your child's date of birth so they can be disqualified.
 You should also contact your town hall with your child’s date of birth, because if the town submits the same incorrect information to the OJC next year, your child may be summoned again.

 - If you receive a summons for someone who has died — Call the OJC at 1-800-THE-JURY (843-5879) for assistance.